 Since earliest times, human beings have relied on natural solutions or their health needs.
 They have experimented with and catalogued all the plants we call herbs.
-These herbs for stress and herbs for relaxation are critical for the health and well-being of highly sensitive people.
+These healing herbs for stress and herbs for relaxation are critical for the health and well-being of highly sensitive people.

 Healing Herbs for HSPs

-There are many ancient herbs that have been used in the western world over time to relieve stress and its associated ailments.
+There are many ancient healing herbs that have been used in the western world over time to relieve stress and its associated ailments.
 These are some of the most common and most popular herbs for anxiety:

 - Valerian is a relaxer that helps a person with sleep.
 It can be useful for someone experiencing insomnia, which some HSPs experience.